jackw01/led-control/README.md

 ## Install
 ### Hardware Setup
-1. Obtain a Raspberry Pi (any model), a WS2812B or SK6812B LED strip (SK6812 RGB/White LEDs are **highly recommended**), and a suitable 5V power supply.
+1. Obtain a Raspberry Pi (any model), a WS2812B or SK6812B LED strip (**SK6812 RGB/White LEDs are highly recommended**), and a suitable 5V power supply.
 2. Connect the LED strip to your Raspberry Pi:
     - Pi GND to LED GND
     - Pi GPIO18 to LED Data in
     - Power supply ground to LED GND
     - Power supply 5V to LED 5V

-   See [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11) for other ways to connect the LED strips or using a level shifter.
+   See [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11) for other ways to connect the LED strips or for using a level shifter.

 #### RGBW LEDs Are Highly Recommended
 Know what you're doing with electricity.
 Addressable LEDs can draw a lot of current, especially in long strips.
 You should use RGBW LEDs for the reason that **they look better and require much less power** when displaying whiter colors (a good quality 5V 4A power supply can comfortably handle 150 RGBW LEDs at full brightness).